-- I. THE COURT OF APPEALS' TREATMENT OF CIVILIAN CONTRACTORS AS THE FUNCTIONAL EQUIVALENT OF U.S. SOLDIERS IS INCONSISTENT WITH BOTH THE LAW OF WAR AND U.S. MILITARY POLICY. - A. The Court of Appeals Should Have Interpreted the "Combatant Activities" Provision of the FTCA in a Manner Consistent with the Law of War.
+- I. TREATING CIVILIAN CONTRACTORS AS THE FUNCTIONAL EQUIVALENT OF U.S. SOLDIERS IS INCONSISTENT WITH BOTH THE LAW OF WAR AND U.S. MILITARY POLICY. - A. The "Combatant Activities" Provision of the FTCA must be interpreted in a Manner Consistent with the Law of War.

-The court of appeals concluded that civilian employees of private military contractors are covered by the provision of the FTCA, which creates an exception to the statute's waiver of sovereign immunity for "any claim arising out of the combatant activities of the military or naval forces, or the Coast Guard during time of war."
-28 U.S.C. § 2680(j).
-That conclusion was inconsistent with the law of war-also referred to as the law of armed conflict or international humanitarian law-which regulates the methods of waging war and sets forth protections due to persons caught in such conflicts.
+The D.C.
+Circuit's decision in Saleh v.
+Titan and the vacated panel majority opinion in the present appeal both concluded that tort claims against civilian employees of private military contractors are preempted by the provision of the FTCA that preserves federal sovereign immunity for "any claim arising out of the combatant activities of the military or naval forces, or the Coast Guard during time of war."
+28 U.S.C. § 2680(j); Saleh, 580 F.3d at 5-9; Al Shimari, 658 F.3d at 417-20.
+That conclusion is inconsistent with the law of war - also referred to as the law of armed conflict or international humanitarian law - which regulates the methods of waging war and describes the protections due to persons caught in such conflicts.
 See U.S. Dep't of the Army, Field Manual 27-10: The Law of Land Warfare, ¶¶ 2-3 (July 18, 1956) ("Land Warfare Manual").
+As amici explain below, the law of war - as well as U.S. Armed Forces' rules and regulations -